LMM413/Auto-Typer/README.md

 # Auto-Typer

+If you want to see how the program works and view the actual python download the source code folder If you wan to use this program for typing then just download the .exe file

 ## Features Include
 - Start / stop via custom hotkey
 - Human speed typing with random speed assigned to blocks of letters along with more random speeds for each letter alone